aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/roshei-hadashim/rosh-hodesh/perek-shira-chapter-of-song.html.md

 <blockquote>Perek Shirah, a work of tremendous historic value, is extremely mysterious and cryptic.
 However, various commentaries have been written on it over the last five hundred years, which give an insight into what the verse is telling us to learn from the creature. <em>Nature's Song</em>, (Targum/Feldheim 2001), is the first English explanation of Perek Shirah.
 It makes use of rare ancient commentaries on Perek Shirah, as well as contemporary insights from fields of science such as meteorology and zoology.
 The result is a Biblical encyclopedia of the natural world, synthesizing the ancient with the modern.
 Nature’s Song is an encyclopedic work; beautifully designed, lavishly illustrated, and extensively footnoted.</blockquote>

 This edition of Perek Shira was published in <a href="https://opensiddur.org/compilations/siddurim/siddur-livnat-hasapir-lkabbalat-shabbat-friday-night-siddur/">Siddur Livnat HaSapir L'Kabbalat Shabbat</a> (Aharon Varady, Dimus Parrhesia Press, 2017).
-For a critical text, please consult the edition prepared by Malachi Beit-Arie (1967).

 <h3>Source</h3>

-[advanced_iframe securitykey="be1d939e6a1b36109171c7d5503b34cf9147aa7b" enable_external_height_workaround="true" src="https://www.archive.org/stream/SiddurLivnatHaSapirForWelcomingTheShabbatAharonVarady2017#page/n54/mode/2up"]

-[advanced_iframe securitykey="be1d939e6a1b36109171c7d5503b34cf9147aa7b" enable_external_height_workaround="true" src="https://archive.org/stream/PerekShiraCriticalEditionMalachiBeitArie1967/PerekShiraCriticalEditionVol.2malachiBeit-arie1967#page/n20/mode/2up"]
+[advanced_iframe securitykey="be1d939e6a1b36109171c7d5503b34cf9147aa7b" enable_external_height_workaround="true" src="https://www.archive.org/stream/SiddurLivnatHaSapirForWelcomingTheShabbatAharonVarady2017/Siddur-Livnat-Hasapir-lKabbalat-Shabbat-archive.org-v3.7.2#page/n54/mode/2up"]
 </body>
 </html>